skiadas/FunctionalProgrammingCourse/notes/functors_monads.md

 fmap :: (a -> b) -> f a -> f b
 ```

-In other words, functors come equipped with a natural way to transform the contained values, is provided with an appropriate function.
+In other words, functors come equipped with a natural way to transform the contained values, if provided with an appropriate function.
 There are certain "naturality" conditions that such a function must obey, often described via a set of "properties":
 ```haskell
 fmap id      = id
 fmap (g . h) = fmap g . fmap h
 ```
 These look complicated, but basically they say that functors behave in a reasonable way:

-- If the function we use on the functor is the identity function `id :: a -> a` (defined by `id a = a`, then the resulting transformation `fmap id :: f a -> f a` is just the identity function  `id :: f a -> f a`.
+- If the function we use on the functor is the identity function `id :: a -> a` (defined by `id a = a`, then the resulting transformation `fmap id :: f a -> f a` is just the identity function  `id :: f a -> f a`, in other words mapping over the identy function does not change anything.
 - If we have functions `h :: a -> b` and `g :: b -> c`, then we have two different ways to produce a function `f a -> f c`:
     - The first is to first compute the composition `g . h :: a -> c` and feed that into `fmap`.
     - The other is to compute `fmap h :: f a -> f b` and `fmap g :: f b -> f c`, then to compose them.